matthewjahns/movie-showtimes-app/PLANNING.md

 Program outputs:

-1. The application will output a listing of movie showtimes by theater for the date input by the user, in the proximity of the zip code input by the user, in the command prompt.
+The application will output a listing of movie showtimes by theater for the date input by the user, in the proximity of the zip code input by the user, in the command prompt.

-2. A csv file containing the showtimes for the most recent search.

 ## Technology Requirements